Singular support for G-categories: Introduction

 \subsubsection{Microstalks}

-Suppose our ground field is the complex numbers so that we may apply the Riemann-Hilbert correspondance.
-Recall the notion of a microstalk as appearing in the work of Kashiwara-Schapira \cite[§7.5]{kashiwara1990sheaves}, or \cite[§4.4]{ganatra2018microlocal}.
-We remind that given a complex variety $X$, a Lagrangian $\Lambda\subset T^*X$, and a smooth point $(x,\xi)\in\Lambda$, we have a microstalk functor
+Suppose our ground field is the complex numbers so that we may apply the Riemann-Hilbert correspondence.
+Recall the notion of a microstalk as appearing in the work of Kashiwara-Schapira \cite[§7.5]{kashiwara1990sheaves}.
+Given a complex variety $X$, a Lagrangian $\Lambda\subset T^*X$, and a smooth point $(x,\xi)\in\Lambda$, we have a microstalk functor:

-from the category of regular holonomic D-modules whose singular support is contained in $\Lambda$ to the category of vector spaces.
-It is computed by taking vanishing cycles for a suitably transverse function.
+Here, $\on{Shv}_{\Lambda}^{\on{Betti}}(X)$ is the category of all sheaves of $\bC$-vector spaces on the topological space underlying $X$.
+The microstalk functor is computed by taking vanishing cycles for a suitably transverse function.
 In particular, the functor is not canonical but depends on the chosen function.

 We remind that the microstalk functor is t-exact.
-Moreover, for a perverse sheaf $\cF\in \on{Shv}_{\Lambda}^{\on{rh}}(X)$, the dimension of $\mu_{(x,\xi)}(\cF)$ is given by the multiplicity of the point $(x,\xi)$ in the characteristic cycle of $\cF$ (see \cite[§9.5+10.3]{kashiwara1990sheaves}).
+Moreover, for a perverse sheaf $\cF\in \on{Shv}_{\Lambda}^{\on{Betti}}(X)$, the dimension of $\mu_{(x,\xi)}(\cF)$ is given by the multiplicity of the point $(x,\xi)$ in the characteristic cycle of $\cF$ (see \cite[§9.5+10.3]{kashiwara1990sheaves}).